jumphone/jumphone.github.io/README.md

 2. Dual requirement of CHD8 for chromatin landscape establishment and histone methyltransferase recruitment to promote CNS myelination and repair, Developmental Cell, 2018

-3. Single-cell Transcriptomics Uncovers Glial Progenitor Diversity and Cell Fate Determinants during Development and Gliomagenesis, Cell Stem Cell, 2019
+3. Single-cell Transcriptomics Uncovers Glial Progenitor Diversity and Cell Fate Determinants during Development and Gliomagenesis, Cell Stem Cell, 2019 (in press)